President & CEO

 Mr. Job earned an MBA from the University of Southern California, Marshall School of Business.
 He also earned a BSEE from the University of California, Irvine.
 Mr. Job holds certifications as a Project Management Professional (PMP) and a Certified Information Systems Security Professional (CISSP).

-Mr. Dusza is the Managing Director of KeyPoint’s Security Services Group, which includes security-related data, facility, technology and infrastructure protection services.
-He manages KeyPoint’s delivery of all security-consulting and security-system design services.
-He has more than 30 years of experience overseeing both domestic and international security consulting and design engagements to clients in public- and private-sector markets.
+Mr. Dusza joined KeyPoint in September 2009 as Managing Director of their Security Services Group and was appointed Chief Project Officer in December 2012.
+In addition to managing delivery of KeyPoint’s security consulting and security design services he is also responsible for providing strategic guidance and governance over the organization’s internal projects.
+Mr. Dusza has more than 30 years of project management experience overseeing both domestic and international security consulting and design engagements to clients in public and private-sector markets.

 Before joining KeyPoint, Mr. Dusza spent two years as Managing Director with SafirRosetti.
 His responsibilities included marketing and working with senior management to develop best practices for integration of the SafirRosetti Technical Design and Consulting Practice.
 He also served as Principal in Charge on security consulting and design projects.